 NHS hearing at Specsavers

-Specsavers is now accredited by over half of the NHS Clinical Commissioning Groups in England to provide NHS hearing services in local community settings, helping people to get the assistance they need with their hearing closer to home.
+Specsavers is accredited by 30 Integrated Care Boards across England to provide NHS hearing services in local community settings, helping people to get the assistance they need with their hearing closer to home.

 This means that people in some areas of the country who need help with their hearing do not necessarily need to go to a hospital to get the care they need, but instead, can choose to go their local Specsavers store.

 At all NHS-accredited locations, we offer a full clinical assessment, and fitting of hearing aids where appropriate, as well as ongoing aftercare as required.

 The service is fully funded by the NHS and delivered by our fully trained and experienced audiologists.

 What’s included in the NHS hearing service at Specsavers?